kevinolega/callcentertrainingtips/_posts/2020-05-23-rony-redflags.md

 This is a senior management applicant on a final interview.

 This is not a newbie job applicant that got bullied.

+This is a senior management applicant who behaved poorly at the start of the interview, was given the chance to undergo the FULL SCREENING PROCESS for that day, and was rejected because he did not meet the business needs.